wpmark/wpbasis/readme.txt

 None so far!

 == Changelog ==

+= 1.6.1 =
+* WP Basis super users get to see all widgets rather than only the ones not removed by the plugin.
+* Provides a filter for changing the admin bar links and titles.
+* Make admin bar elements removed filterable so they can be added back-in easier by developers for specific users.

 = 1.6 =
 * Tided up and documented a number of functions as well as compartmentalising functions into folders